rrwick/Badread/README.md

 ### Reference FASTA

-The reference genome must be given in FASTA format using the `--reference` argument.
+The reference genome must be given as a FASTA file (either gzipped or not) using the `--reference` argument.

-Each sequence's depth can be specified in the FASTA header using `depth=1.1` or `depth=15`, etc. Badread will use this to determine the relative abundance of each sequence.
+Each sequence's depth can be specified in the FASTA header, e.g. using `depth=1.1` or `depth=15`.
+Badread will use this to determine the relative abundance of each sequence.
 This can be useful for both bacterial genomes (where plasmids may be higher depth than the chromosome) and eukaryote genomes (where chloroplast/mitochondrial genomes may be higher depth than the rest of the genome).

 Circular sequences are indicated by including `circular=true` in the FASTA header.
 This allows reads to loop past the end and back to the start of the sequence.

-For a couple of examples, check out [this page on the wiki](https://github.com/rrwick/Badread/wiki/Example-reference-FASTAs).
+For a couple of examples, check out [the reference FASTA page on the wiki](https://github.com/rrwick/Badread/wiki/Example-reference-FASTAs).